okta/okta-oidc-xamarin/README.md

 #### RenewCompleted event

-The `OktaContext.Current.RenewCompleted` event is raised after token renewal (refresh).
+The `OktaContext.Current.RenewCompleted` event is raised after token renewal completes.
 To execute code when the `RenewCompleted` event is raised, add an event handler to the `OktaContext.Current.RenewCompleted` event.

 ```csharp
 // directly